Cyber Monday shoppers expected to set a record on the year's biggest day for online shopping

 While physical items like toys and electronics are always popular around the holidays, experts note that consumers have turned to more “experience-driven spending” in recent years, especially as the COVID-19 pandemic waned.

-Jie Zhang, a marketing professor at the University of Maryland’s Robert H. Smith School of Business, told The Associated Press ahead of the post-Thanksgiving shopping weekend that he expected shoppers to “indulge themselves a bit more” when it comes to self-gifting.
+Jie Zhang, a marketing professor at the University of Maryland’s Robert H. Smith School of Business, told The Associated Press ahead of the post-Thanksgiving shopping weekend that he expected shoppers to “indulge themselves a bit more” when it comes to “self-gifting,” increasing interest in categories like self care.

+Adobe notes that shoppers are also buying higher-ticket items this season — with consumers opening their wallets to invest or “trade up” to more premium versions of products like electronics, appliances and sporting goods.

+Brie Carere, executive vice president and chief customer officer at FedEx, cited strong shipping volume for Thanksgiving weekend, and CyberMonday has had a good start.
+She anticipated that FedEx’s shipping volume on the online shopping holiday will be slightly up over the 19 million items shipped a year ago on the holiday.

+Carere also doesn’t anticipate much of a lull in shipping between Thanksgiving weekend and last two weeks before Christmas because of the shorter season.

+Jim Katsafanas, president of U.S. Small Business Sales, UPS, agreed, noting last week “we going to see a pretty consistent surge of volume right through all the way up until until the end. ”

-AP Business Writer Wyatte Grantham-Philips contributed to this report from New York.
+AP Retail Writer Anne D’Innocenzio in New York contribute to this report.
+Grantham-Philips reported from New York.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.